 Can eliminating sales quotas increase profits?

-Absolutely not!
-It simply won't work in a performance based career.
-In fact, eliminating quotas would have the exact opposite effect on profits, in much the same way that guaranteeing a sales person a job for life without asking them to produce any sales would be.
+Eliminating sales quotas simply won't work in a performance based career.
+In fact, eliminating quotas would have the exact opposite effect on profits, in much the same way that guaranteeing a salesperson a job for life without asking them to produce any sales would be.

-The idea of eliminating quotas really stems from the fact that the quota assigned is not the right target in the first place.
-The thinking is if no one is reaching it, and it is not motivating anyone to achieve more, why bother to keep it?
+Where did the idea of eliminating quotas come from?
+It stems from the fact that the quota assigned is not the right target in the first place.
+The thinking is if no one is reaching it, it is not motivating anyone to achieve more.
+So why bother to keep it?
 The answer is if you assign the right sales quota, your business will actually grow!

 Determining a sales professional's target quota is a heavily debated topic among sales managers.
 On one end of the spectrum is the belief that quotas should be low enough so the entire sales team achieves it.
 This results in a feeling of accomplishment, creating a more productive environment.
 On the other end is the belief that quotas should be set so unreachably high that everyone is always striving to attain them.

-Having experienced the two programs in both direct sales and sales management roles, it is believed that the right quota level is somewhere in between.
-You want your quota high enough that your sales people have to push themselves to reach it, but you don't want it so high it is demoralizing because no one can.
+I have experienced the two programs in both direct sales and sales management roles.
+As such, I believe that the right quota level is somewhere in between.
+You want your quota high enough that your sales people have to push themselves to reach it.
+However, you don't want it so high it is demoralizing because no one can.
 Quotas need to be challenging, but achievable.
 After all, wouldn't having your entire team selling at quota be a nice problem to have as sales manager?

-As quotas work best when they are challenging yet achievable, it stands to reason that as time goes by, your target quotas will need to be adjusted.
+As quotas work best when they are challenging yet achievable, it stands to reason that as time goes by, you will need to adjust your target quotas.
 As sales representatives stretch to make this year's quota, it may not be challenging for them to reach the same sales level next year.
 Therefore, a reasonable percentage increase annually is called for, which also grows your profit proportionately.